 The Destruction of the Jerusalem Temple in 70 CE

 The date, 70 CE, is central in my view of the rise of the Christian Era.
-In that year, the Romans made their response sponseto the earlier humiliation of their Twelfth Roman Legion by Jewish rebels.
+In that year, the Romans made their response to the earlier humiliation of their Twelfth Legion by Jewish rebels.
 Titus, the son of the Emperor Vespasian, besieged Jerusalem with four Roman legions (20,000 soldiers).
 Within weeks, his army broke through the rebel resistance and ravaged the city, destroying the massive Second Temple of Jerusalem, leaving only a portion of the Western Wall (the “Wailing Wall”) standing.
 The Pharisees (the rabbis of modern Judaism) and other devout Jews fled to the city of Jamnia, where over the course of decades they transformed Judaism into a religion of the book rather than of blood sacrifice.

 Many Jesus-people fled elsewhere in the Mediterranean East, to continue and to spread their communal practice, while a smaller number remained in Jerusalem.
 These post-70 CE followers of Jesus saw themselves as separated from the Jewish religion, as did the Jews who opposed them.
 And so, I will distinguish the post-70 CE followers of Jesus from the earlier, pre-70 CE Jesus-people by referring to the post-70 CE followers of Jesus as Christians.
 This designation comes from the Greek Christianoi and the Latin Christiani, both meaning “followers of the Anointed One.”
 It became the popular name for the followers of Jesus in the last third of the first century.